StormCommerce/Storm.API-client-php/README.md

 **Cancel Payment**

 Some methods require a Storm model to be sent.
-You simply pass the model object to the method and stormclient will handle the rest.
+You simply pass the model object to the method and Storm Client will handle the rest.

 ```
 $client->shopping()->PaymentCancel($basket);